-- State Sales Tax –Wyoming’s state sales tax rate is 4 percent.
+- State Sales Tax – Wyoming’s state sales tax rate is 4%.

 - County General Purpose Tax – This tax is levied for general funding in most counties within Wyoming.
-It can range between .5 percent and 2 percent.
+It can range between .5% and 2%.

 - County Specific Purpose Tax – This tax is levied in certain counties to fund specific county government projects.
-It can range from .5 percent to 2 percent.
+It can range from .5% to 2%.

-- County Economic Development Tax – Currently, this tax (in increments of .25 percent, not to exceed a total of 1 percent) is only levied in Goshen County (at the time of this writing).
+- County Economic Development Tax – Currently, this tax (in increments of .25%, not to exceed a total of 1%) is only levied in Goshen County (at the time of this writing).
 It is collected to provide for economic development within the county.

 - Unemployment Insurance Tax – Businesses with employees pay this tax, which funds a state account that compensates eligible workers for a portion of wages lost if they lose their jobs due to no fault of their own.